-Consequently, most paid sportspeople are semi-professional, earning some money from sport, and working a second job to make a living.
+Therefore, most paid sportspeople are semi-professional, earning some money from sport and working a second job to make a living.

-Best chances for jockeys, team sports players and lifeguards
+Best chances for jockeys and team sports players

-The roles of jockey and trackwork rider appear on Immigration New Zealand's immediate skill shortage list.
+The roles of jockey and trackwork rider appear on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled professional sportspeople from overseas to work in New Zealand.

-Professional sportspeople tend to have a limited amount of time in their career.
+Professional sportspeople usually have a limited amount of time in their career.
 For example, the average career in rugby lasts about five years due to the physical nature of the sport.
-Careers in less physically intensive sports, such as golf and horse racing, are usually longer.
+Careers in less physically intensive sports, such as golf and horse racing, usually last longer.

 Types of employers varied